-In the beginning of our sector strategy initiative, the Regional Planning Team members hosted several meetings at different locations, and the staff of the Local Workforce Development Board in that LWDA spent time coordinating the meeting space, snacks, and other logistics.
+In the beginning of our sector strategy initiative, the Regional Planning Team members hosted several meetings at different locations, and the staff of the Local Workforce Development Boards in those LWDAs spent time coordinating meeting space, snacks, and other logistics.
 In June 2017, we received grant funds through the Regional Implementation Grant to assist in our sector strategy initiatives.
-After two modifications, we ultimately spent the funds on to pay for two major expenses: (1) salary and travel expenses for a staff person specifically assigned to the sector strategies initiative and (2) virtual reality equipment and career/tradeshow kits to market manufacturing.
+After two modifications, we ultimately spent the funds to pay for two major expenses: (1) salary and travel expenses for a staff person specifically assigned to the sector strategies initiative; and (2) virtual reality equipment and career/tradeshow kits for manufacturing for outreach efforts.

 Two agreements have been negotiated between the Upstate and Greenville County Workforce Boards, but these were for program related costs.
 The two Local Boards plan to continue, over the coming years, in sharing of duties and costs which may soon include administrative costs.
-The agreement to share a SCWOS coordinator was easy to evaluate as we knew the cost of the two staff performing that portion of their jobs.
+The agreement to share a SCWOS Coordinator was easy to evaluate as we knew the cost of the two staff performing that portion of their jobs.
 Based on the amount of time it cost the Upstate to pay the staff salary and benefits, a savings was easy to determine, but these were program and not administrative costs.
 Saving program costs should be as equally important, if not more so, than administrative costs.
-The second agreement between the Greenville and Upstate Local Boards started on July 1, 2016.
-Through this agreement and partnership, we have a joint contract with our Operator and Adult/Dislocated Worker Service provider to serve our four counties.
+The second agreement and partnership, we have a joint contract with our Operator and Adult/Dislocated Worker Service provider to serve our four counties.
 This agreement does not currently include any administrative funds, but we will continue to examine that possibility at the beginning of each program year, at a minimum.

 As applicable, consolidated procurement of goods and services will be accomplished.
 This may take some time as each local area's fiscal agent may have different procurement policies and requirements.
 Further, we may have additional opportunities for joint administrative costs as we apply for other grants as a region.
+When ordering items such as VR headsets, job fair tables/chairs/banners, laptops, etc., the